Lord of the Lake

 The Lord of the Lake is Queensland's premiere Historic Motorcycle event.
 Held at the iconic Lakeside Park, North of Brisbane, it is the perfect setting to experience historic bikes.

-2018 Lord of the Lake information, regulations and entry currently being updated.
+2018 Lord of the Lake Supplementary Regulations and entry form

 Should I bring ear protection?